Midstream (film): Music

 The film features a theme song entitled "Midstream" with lyrics by L. Wolfe Gilbert and music by Abel Baer.

 Preservation

 According to the American Silent Feature Film Database, a complete copy of the film exists at the Cinémathèque française.

-One reel of the film, featuring a performance of the opera Faust was included as an extra on the 2 DVD set of The Phantom of the Opera (1925), released by the Milestone Collection.
+One reel of the film, featuring a ten-minute performance from Act I of the opera Faust, was included as an extra on the 2 DVD set of The Phantom of the Opera (1925), released by the Milestone Collection.
+A contemporary review stated that the entire opera section of the film was about twenty minutes long.